-VIII.
-Live Ball/Dead Ball
+9) Live Ball/Dead Ball

-- a.
-The ball is live at the snap of the ball and remains live until the official whistles the ball dead. - b.
-The official will indicate the neutral zone and line of scrimmage.
+- a) The ball is live at the snap of the ball and remains live until the official whistles the ball dead. - b) The official will indicate the neutral zone and line of scrimmage.
 It is an automatic dead ball foul if any player on defense or offense enters the neutral zone.
-Regarding the neutral zone, the official may give both teams a "courtesy" neutral zone notification to allow their players to move back behind the line of scrimmage. - c.
-A player who gains possession in the air is considered in bounds if one foot come down in the field of play. - d.
-The defense may not mimic the offensive team signals, by trying to confuse the offensive players, while the quarterback is calling out signals to start the play.
-This will result in an unsportsmanlike penalty. - e.
-Substitutions may be made on any dead ball. - f.
-Any official can whistle the play dead. - g.
-Plays is ruled "dead" when: - i.
-The ball hits the ground (including QB and center exchanges). - h.
-The ball carrier's flag is pulled. - i.
-The ball carrier steps out of bounds. - j.
-A touchdown, PAT or safety is scored. - k.
-The ball carrier's knee or arm hits the ground. - 1.
-The ball carrier's flag falls out. - m.
-The receiver catches the ball while in possession of one or no flag(s). - n.
-The 7 second pass clock expires. - o.
-Inadvertent whistle. - i.
+In regard to the neutral zone, the official may give both teams a "courtesy" neutral zone notification to allow their players to move back behind the line of scrimmage. - i) The Football neutral zone is an area in which no member of either team may be, other than the person holding the ball.
+The neutral zone only exists in dead ball situations (i.e. when play is not ongoing).
+The neutral zone can be described as the length of the football from one tip to the other when it is spotted. - c) A player who gains possession in the air is considered in bounds as long as one foot comes down in the field of play. - d) The defense may not mimic the offensive team signals, by trying to confuse the offensive players, while the quarterback is calling out signals to start the play.
+This will result in an unsportsmanlike penalty. - e) Substitutions are not made on all dead balls... only on change of possession or in case of an injury to a player. f) Any official can whistle the play dead. - g) Play is ruled "dead" when: - i) The ball hits the ground. - ii) The ball carrier's flag is pulled. - iii) The ball carrier steps out of bounds. - iv) A touchdown, PAT or safety is scored. - v) The ball carrier's knee or arm hits the ground. - vi) The ball carrier's flag falls out. - vii) The receiver catches the ball while in possession of one or no flag(s). - viii) The 7 second pass clock expires. - ix) Inadvertent whistle.

 NOTE: There are no fumbles.
-The ball is spotted where the ball carrier's feet were at the time of the fumble. - p.
-8. In the case of an inadvertent whistle, the offense has two options: - i.
-Take the ball where it was when the whistle blew, and the down is consumed. - ii.
-Replay the down from the original line of scrimmage.

-q.
-9. A team is allowed to use a time out to question an official's rule interpretation.
+The ball is spotted where the ball carrier's feet were at the time of the fumble.

+- h) In the case of an inadvertent whistle, the offense has two options: - (1) Take the ball where it was when the whistle blew and the down is consumed. - (2) Replay the down from the original line of scrimmage. - i) A team is allowed to use a time out to question an official's rule interpretation.
 If the official's ruling is correct, the team will be charged a time out.
-If the rule is interpreted incorrectly, the time out will not be charged, and the proper ruling will be enforced.
-Officials should all agree upon any controversial call to give each team the full benefit of each call.
+If the rule is interpreted incorrectly, the time out will not be charged and the proper ruling will be enforced.
+Officials should all agree upon any controversial call in order to give each team the full benefit of each call.